FACTBOX-Reaction to UK Supreme Court ruling suspension of parliament unlawful | Devdiscourse

 "This is the most significant and historical constitutional court ruling that we've had in all of our lifetimes.
 "Boris Johnson should resign, this is a prime minister who has been found by the UK Supreme Court to have acted unlawfully, seeking to evade scrutiny without good reason.

-"If the prime minister isn't prepared to do the decent and honourable thing in tendering his resignation, then I think parliament should quickly come together to force this prime minister from office."
+"If the prime minister isn't prepared to do the decent and honorable thing in tendering his resignation, then I think parliament should quickly come together to force this prime minister from office."

 LIBERAL DEMOCRAT LEADER JO SWINSON: